 Say goodbye to flat design

-Flat design has had its share of the limelight and it’s time for it to step down and give way to geometric shapes, patterns, and lines to take centre stage.
+Flat design has had its share of the limelight and it is time for it to step down and give way to geometric shapes, patterns, and lines to take center stage.
 The style emerged in the latter part of 2016 and is set to take off in 2017.
 The advantage of geometric shapes is that they eliminate the possibility of websites’ flat lining.
 That is, they end up looking the same because of the lack of dimension.
 With infinite ways to integrate geometric patterns, a site looks as unique as a designer allows it to be.

 Keep homepage super simple

 Super simple is exactly what it is.
 Gone are the days when heavy homepage styles are in demand.
 2017 will see homepages that are almost bare, with just two or more elements on it, such as brand name and menu button.
 Everything else will go below the top fold of the page.
 The challenge now is to keep the design simple, but intriguing enough to encourage users to scroll down.